dchen278/APCS/README.md

 ## Markdown

 **0.** The base is the number of digits that a counting system uses to represent numbers.
-Example: Binary uses 2 digits, 1 and 0
+Examples: Binary uses 2 digits, 1 and 0; Decimal uses 10 digits, 0-9.

 **1.** Binary is the base 2 counting system.
 We care because the system is simpler to work with and is less expensive than larger bases.